Continuum of Care (CoC)

 Application Submission

-IHFA will accept applications until December 14, 2025 at 4:00 pm MDT.
+IHFA will accept applications until July 22, 2026 at 5:00 pm MDT.
 The completed application and required attachments must be submitted through Procorem, a secure portal used to transmit documents.

 Intent to Apply